 Instruct a Chartered Building Surveyor to inspect the property as soon as possible advising them of your concerns.
 They will conduct a thorough inspection of the building as a whole and the particular areas of concern before confirming if subsidence exists and advising of any remedial actions that need to be taken.

 You should also contact your insurance provider as you may be covered for the costs of the diagnosis and remedial works as part of your cover.

 | TIP: “If you are in the process of purchasing a property and suspect subsidence, then a pre-purchase building survey will identify if subsidence is a problem.
 The report will also highlight any other structural issues along with advice on remedial works required and their expected costs.
 You can use this information to make an informed decision on the purchase of the property and maybe reflect the cost of the work required in your offer on the property.”

 Need advice or services?

 Our Chartered Building Surveyors can help.
-Get in touch using our contact form.
+Use our contact form to get in touch.